D-curs-D/Inverter-design-and-analysis-using-sky130pdk/README.md

 Similaraly I did the same for ___Ids vs Vds___ and also used that to find ___rds___
 ![Vds plot](./Images/nfet_ids_vs_Vds_Vgs18.png)
 ![Rds plot](./Images/nfet_rds_Vgs18.png)<br><br>

+Hence, we now have all our important values we needed.
+Same can be done for a ___PMOS___.
+Motive is same, but expecially to extract the value of Aspect ratio for which the current is the same in both NMOS and PMOS.
+I have done some experimentation and found that at __W/L of PMOS__ = __3*Aspect Ratio of NMOS__.